Frequently Asked Questions

 Original Medicare does not cover routine dental care or common dental procedures such as cleanings, fillings, extractions or dentures.
 Some Medicare Advantage plans, including WellCare, do include dental care as an added benefit.
 Call us to see if dental care is available in your area.

 Are vision services covered by Medicare?

 Original Medicare covers services for the diagnosis and treatment of eye disease both in your doctor’s office and the hospital, such as treatment of glaucoma and cataracts.
-Routine eye care, eyeglasses and contact lenses are not covered.
+Routine eye care, routine eyeglasses and contact lenses are not covered.
 Some Medicare Advantage plans, including WellCare, do include vision care as an added benefit.
 Call us to see if vision care is available in your area.

 How do I get prescription drug coverage?

 If you already do not have creditable prescription drug coverage, you must join a plan approved by Medicare, like WellCare.
 Some Medicare Advantage plans include prescription drug coverage.
 However, if it is not included, you have the option of joining a prescription drug plan (PDP).
 Benefits may vary by plan, so call us for details on the plans available in your area.

 With so many options, choosing a Medicare Advantage plan can be confusing.
 How do I compare plans?

 Focus on the benefits that are most important to you – such as the network of doctors, prescription drug coverage, etc. You can easily eliminate the plans that don’t offer those benefits.
 Then consider not only current health care costs, but future costs.
 Specific things you should compare: premiums, deductibles, co-payments and coinsurance.
 And call WellCare with any questions about any plan, we’ll help you sort through the options.